aptos-labs/developer-docs/apps/docusaurus/docs/move/book/functions.md

 - Only inline functions can have function parameters.
 - Only explicit lambda expressions can be passed as an argument to an inline function's function parameters.
+- Inline functions and lambda expressions:
-- cannot have `return` expressions; or free `break` or `continue` expressions (occurring outside of a loop)
+  - cannot have `return` expressions; or free `break` or `continue` expressions (occurring outside of a loop).
-- Inline functions or lambda expressions cannot return lambda expressions.
+  - cannot return lambda expressions.
 - Cyclic recursion involving only inline functions is not allowed.
 - Parameters in lambda expressions must not be type annotated (e.g., `|x: u64| x + 1` is not allowed): their types are inferred.